Hey! What tastes better than cheese?

 It was all about supply and cost.
 Cheesemakers quickly adopted its use due to its low cost and consistent supply compared to the traditional animal-derived Rennet.
 And why wouldn’t they?
 They increased their bottom lines and kept their shareholders happy.

-Today, there are increasing concerns over the potential health risks of eating FPC…especially given the fact that there are no long-term safety studies that have ever been completed.
+Today, concerns are increasing over the potential health risks of eating FPC, especially because no long-term safety studies have ever been completed.

 Just a minute because it gets worse….